 For most atmospheric variables, such as species abundance, it is possible to derive an analytical expression for the Jacobians.
 This is advantageous because they result in faster and more accurate calculations.
 Such expressions are derived below.
 Some of the terms involved are calculated as a perturbation.
-This is partly a consequence of the flexibility of ARTS.
-The high-level radiative transfer methods (e.g. iyEmissionStandard) do not know how the low-level methods are defining all quantities, and a fixed analytical expression can not be used (see e.g. Sec.
-16.6).
-So, in practise, the calculations are "semi-analytical".
+This is because some underlying functions of ARTS are best-fit methods that are internally interpolated to the correct grid anyways.
 The analytical calculations are introduced in Sec.
 16.3.